Oakengates railway station: Oakengates Tunnel

 This tunnel was a major problem in the construction of the railway, delaying the project by three years between 1846 and 1849.
 Details of the difficulties, including unseasonable weather, are contained in a report dated 21 August 1848 from Robert Stephenson, Consulting Engineer, and William Baker, the Shropshire Union Railway Engineer.
 Originally built for broad-gauge railways, this tunnel is the only one on the Shrewsbury to Wolverhampton line and the longest of the three railway tunnels presently in use in Shropshire, stretching for 471 yards.

 The tunnel passed under the summit level of the Shropshire Canal and was the scene of a disaster in 1855, when a breach from the canal into the tunnel occurred.
 The entire summit level emptied into the tunnel, causing flooding in the town, although there were no reports of any personal injury.

 An accident occurred at the station on 11 September 1877, when a Great Western train, the 7:40 am from Shrewsbury, arrived at Oakengates station on time at 8:09 am.
 The boiler of its locomotive, no. 153, exploded due to failure of the midfeather.
-The explosion mortally wounded the driver, Anthony Robson Potter, who died shortly afterwards, and injured the fireman, Alfred Cliff.
+The explosion mortally wounded the driver, Anthony Robson Potter, and injured the fireman, Alfred Cliff.